 This has, in recent years, become the go-to garb for countless outdoor enthusiasts.
 It breathes well, retains heat even when wet, and downright refuses to stink up, no matter how hard you and your sudoriferous glands may try.
 On the downside, merino products are usually very pricey and often lack the durability and ruggedness of synthetic base layers.

 Common types of synthetic base layer fabrics include Polygiene, Lifa, Omni-Wick, Capilene, Polartec Powerdry, and Polyester-Polypropylene blends.
 Generally speaking, most products made with these fabrics are much cheaper than merino and wick just as well.
 On the downside, they are much more prone to smelliness given a few hours of outdoor action, particularly Lifa and Capilene.

 Pro Tip: NEVER Wear Cotton

-The most important thing to avoid when choosing a base layer is any product that contains cotton, which retains water and loses its insulating capability when wet, as demonstrated in the video below from Cotswold Outdoors.
+The most important thing to avoid when choosing a base layer is any product that contains cotton.
+Is cotton a good insulator when wet?
+Cotton loses its insulating capability when wet, as demonstrated in the video below from Cotswold Outdoors.

 The mid layer is all about warmth.
 It works by keeping your body heat trapped close to your body and providing a ‘buffer’ against the ambient air.
 The most common materials used in insulating mid layers are down, wool, fleece, and a variety of other synthetic fabrics.
 Whether you choose to use one or two mid layers will depend on how fast you’re moving and just how cold the weather is on your hike.